Natural Resources Conservation Service: Supported organizations

-(NACD) A non-profit agency which serves 3,000 conservation districts across the United States.
-There about 17,000 individuals who serve on the governing boards of conservation districts.
+(NACD) A non-profit agency that serves 3,000 conservation districts across the United States.
+There are about 17,000 individuals who serve on the governing boards of conservation districts.
 Local conservation districts work with landowners to help manage land and water resources.
 The mission of NACD is to provide leadership and a unified voice for natural resource conservation in the United States.
 The NACD grew in the 1930s from a statewide operation in Oklahoma, and many independent districts, to a unified National organization in 1946.